 - Killing cone: A special metal cone for poultry; find it at hatcheries or farm supply stores.

-- Water: A steady supply of fresh water, such as from a garden hose, is necessary.
-You’ll be rinsing your tools, hands, and the bird after every step.
+- Water: A steady supply of fresh water, such as from a garden hose, to rinse your tools, hands, and the bird as needed throughout the processing.

 - Gloves: Optional, but makes the process a lot easier.